athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Kingmaker/Wild Hunt Hound.md

     desc: "`pf2:1` (concentrate,fear,incapacitation,mental,primal,visual) The wild hunt hound fixes its glare at a creature it can see within 30 feet.
 The target must immediately attempt a Will save against the wild hunt hound's wild gaze.
 If the creature was already slowed by the wild gaze before attempting its save, a failed save causes it to be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 After attempting its save, the creature is temporarily immune to Focus Gaze from any wild hunt until the start of the wild hunt hound's next turn."

   - name: "Summon Pack"
     desc: "`pf2:2` (aura,primal) **Frequency** once per day\n\n**Effect** With a howl, the wild hunt hound summons a fog that manifests into several misty hounds.
-These foggy hounds shift and race and howl in a 20-foot emanation [[Bestiary Ability Glossary/Aura|Aura]] as long as the wild hunt hound Sustains the effect.
+These foggy hounds shift and race and howl in a @Template[emanation|distance:20] [[Bestiary Ability Glossary/Aura|Aura]] as long as the wild hunt hound Sustains the effect.
 While the hounds seem to be made of fog, their teeth are very real, and any creature that ends its turn in this aura takes 6d6 piercing damage from numerous bites (DC 31 Reflex check)."

   - name: "[[Bestiary Ability Glossary/Knockdown|Knockdown]]"
     desc: "`pf2:1`  "